 From comments that I have heard, this particular stage is used very rarely for any kind of theatrical production.
 They mostly use just the risers in the front.
 What a shame!
 No wonder the PE. coach feels that he can use the stage area as a great big storage bin!

-The photo below is a cast photo of the Sego Lily Elementary production of Momotaro.
+The photo below is a cast photo of the Sego Lily Elementary production of Momotaro, a Tale of Bravery.
 You may notice a few things about the stage.
 There is a proscenium curtain and a few stage lights, but no other curtains or drapes to shield the lovely avant guard artwork of pipes and lights on the ceiling.
 And what you cannot know is that I had my son hang sheet drapes to provide a backdrop to hide the storage container, cubbies, P.E. mats and games, many odd boxes, a piano, and lots of other clutter that had to remain on the stage.

 This stage has three options for getting performers onto it: the front risers, a side door leading out to an odd hallway on Stage Left, and a long winding ramp on Stage Right leading to the front of the stage.
 In other words, because all of these options for getting onto the stage are in full view of the audience, it is clear that once the actors come onto the stage, they must remain on the stage for the entire show.